 Brazil were in brilliant form in France.
 With the attacking line of Ronaldo, Rivaldo and Bebeto supported by the evergreen Dunga and Leonardo in midfield, they overcame the like of Norway, Denmark and Chile on their way to the final four.
 Holland would, however, surely provide their toughest challenge thus far.

 Extra-time brought out another gear in the armoury of Ronaldo, who was arguably the best footballer in the world at the time.
-His first attempt in the extra 30 was a fine bicycle kick attempt which was heading into an empty net had it not been for an important clearance from Frank de Boer off the line.
+His first attempt in the extra 30 was a fine bicycle kick that was heading into an empty net had it not been for an important clearance from Frank de Boer off the line.
 The second attempt saw one of the most important saves of the tournament.
-After wriggling clear of a few challenges, the forward made space for himself and hit a powerful drive, only to see it saved by van der Sar.
+After wriggling clear of a few challenges, he made space for himself and hit a powerful drive, only to see it saved by Van der Sar.
 The semi-final would go to penalties to determine a team to face the hosts in the final.

-An enthralling fixture would end in the worst form of disappointment for one.
+An enthralling fixture would end in tragic disappointment for one.
 The Brazilian quartet of Ronaldo, Rivaldo, Emerson and Dunga all hit immaculate penalties.
 And while the attacking set were perfect, the goalkeeping was flawless.
-Taffarel in the Brazilian goal rightly guessed all four penalties and made two decisive saves.
-Frank de Boer, who was again the best player wearing orange that evening, and Dennis Bergkamp – probably their best player in the campaign – both managed to ease their nerves and score.
-It was Cocu who missed a crucial penalty and Frank’s brother, Ronald, who missed the all-settling spot-kick after a weak attempt.
+Taffarel rightly guessed all four Oranje penalties and made two decisive saves.
+Frank de Boer, who was perhaps the best player that evening, and Bergkamp – probably their best player in the campaign – both managed to ease their nerves and score.
+It was Cocu who missed the crucial penalty and Frank’s brother, Ronald, who missed the all-settling spot-kick after a weak attempt.
 Brazil were through, while Holland were heading home in the worst way possible.

-It was footballing entertainment at its best and clear-cut evidence that Holland’s footballing methodology shouldn’t ever be altered, no matter what the nation’s wider game is going through.
+It was entertainment at its best – symbolic of an era of talent in abundance for the sport – and clear-cut evidence that the Netherlands’ footballing methodology shouldn’t ever be altered, no matter what the nation’s wider game is going through.

 By Karan Tejwani @karan_tejwani26